lindgrenj6/app_interface_release_utilities/README.md

 This is a **very heavy** work in progress that will automatically update all of the SHA tags for $ENV in the $APPLICATION deploy.yml files.

 **Don't use it it doesn't work yet.**

+4) `bundle_all.sh`

+Simple one, this one goes through and finds all the Gemfiles in subdirectories and runs:

+`bundle update && bundle clean`

+in each.
+Easy but useful!